ORNL-Fusion/ips-examples/ABC_example/README.md

+If you already have the IPS with the structure created in 1) then skip to 2) to run.

-Create a directory where your IPS installation will live, e.g.
+1) Create a directory where your IPS installation will live, e.g.
 ```
 mkdir IPS
 ```